-If the Charged Party is an undergraduate, graduate, or professional student in a program that requires the student's adherence to a Professional Code of Conduct, the Hearing Officer shall consult with the Director of the student's Program and the student's Dean before deciding on any disciplinary sanction.

-If the Hearing Officer determines after speaking with and/or receiving written statements from both parties that the facts are clear and a violation of the University Student Conduct Code has taken place, which is not also an actionable violation of the student's Code of Professional Conduct, the Hearing Officer may decide on the appropriate disciplinary sanction as set forth in the University Student Conduct Code without any further action unless the sanction being considered is a suspension of greater than two weeks or dismissal from the University.
-If either of these sanctions is being considered by the Hearing Officer, the Hearing Officer must refer the matter to the University Student Conduct Board.
-If neither of these sanctions is involved, the Hearing Officer shall inform the parties in writing of the decision to impose a specific disciplinary sanction within seven (7) business days of completing the review of the facts in the case.

-If the Hearing Officer cannot make a decision based on the facts in the written statements or the Charged Student denies the allegations, the Hearing Officer may conduct whatever other interviews or review of documents, including but not limited to electronic records, the Hearing Officer deems necessary in order to understand the facts of the matter.
-In all cases, the Hearing Officer will attempt to complete the evaluation of the complaint within thirty (30) business days of the receipt of the complaint.
-If a complaint cannot be fully and properly evaluated in this time frame, the Hearing Officer will inform both parties in writing and set a new deadline for completion.
-The University will always attempt to conclude the investigation of a complaint and the hearing, if one is necessary, as soon as practically possible.
+- 14.8.8 If the Charged Party is an undergraduate, graduate, or professional student in a program that requires the student's adherence to a Professional Code of Conduct, the Hearing Officer shall consult with the Director of the student's Program and/or the student's Dean to determine if the alleged behavior is a violation of this Professional Code of Conduct before deciding on any disciplinary sanction. - 14.8.9 The Hearing Officer, will speak with and/or receiving written statements from both parties, and conduct any other investigation the Hearing Officer deems necessary to understand the facts of the complaint.
+The Hearing Officer will use this information to determine if the facts are clear and a violation of the University Student Conduct Code has taken place. - 14.8.10 If the Hearing Officer determines after speaking with and/or receiving written statements from both parties that the facts are clear and a violation of the University Student Conduct Code has taken place, which is not also an actionable violation of the student's Code of Professional Conduct, the Hearing Officer may decide on the appropriate disciplinary sanction as set forth in the University Student Conduct Code without any further action unless the sanction being considered is a suspension of greater than two weeks or dismissal from the University. - 14.8.11 If the violation is also an actionable violation of the student's Code of Professional Conduct, the Hearing Officer will consult with the Director of the student's program and the student's Dean to determine the course of action for the Professional Code of Conduct violation in accordance with the Program's and College's policies in addition to the appropriate disciplinary sanction as set forth in the University Student Conduct Code. - 14.8.12 If either a sanction of suspension of greater than two weeks or dismissal from the University is being considered by the Hearing Officer, the Hearing Officer must refer the matter to the University Student Conduct Board. - 14.8.13 If neither of these sanctions is involved, the Hearing Officer shall inform the parties in writing of the decision to impose a specific disciplinary sanction within seven (7) business days of completing the review of the facts in the case. - 14.8.14 In all cases, the Hearing Officer will attempt to complete the evaluation of the complaint within thirty (30) business days of the receipt of the complaint. - 14.8.15 If a complaint cannot be fully and properly evaluated in this time frame, the Hearing Officer will inform both parties in writing and set a new deadline for completion. - 14.8.16 The University will always attempt to conclude the investigation of a complaint and the hearing, if one is necessary, as soon as practically possible. - 14.8.17 If the Hearing Officer determines there is no basis to the complaint and declines to take any action against the Charged Student, the Hearing Officer will provide both parties with a written decision to that effect within seven (7) business days of completing the review of the facts of the case.

-If the Hearing Officer determines there is no basis to the complaint and declines to take any action against the Charged Student, the Hearing Officer will provide both parties with a written decision to that effect within seven (7) business days of completing the review of the facts of the case.
-The Complainant may appeal the Hearing Officer's decision to the Dean of Students and the Assistant Provost of Student Affairs or designee.
-The appealing party must give his or her appeal to the Dean of Students and Assistant Provost of Student Affairs or designee ("the Appeal Officer") within seven (7) business days of the receipt of the Hearing Officer's written decision.
-The appeal must be in writing and must clearly set forth the reason for the appeal.
-The appeal (1) must be based on new evidence which was not and could not have been presented to the Hearing Officer or (2) must allege a material procedural irregularity by the Hearing Officer that had a substantial impact on or otherwise prejudiced the determination made by the Hearing Officer.
-The Appeal Officer shall issue a written decision within ten (10) business days of the receipt of the written appeal.
-The Appeal Officer may (1) uphold the decision of the Hearing Officer or (2) send the decision back to the Hearing Officer for further consideration based on new evidence or a material procedural error.
-A written reconsideration decision by the Hearing Officer shall be completed within seven (7) business days of receipt of the request for reconsideration and shall be considered final.
-Finally, the Appeal Officer may (3) decide to request the Hearing Officer to convene the University Student Conduct Board.

-2. Possible Actions by the Hearing Officer Following An Investigation a.
-Informal Resolution
+14.9 Possible Actions by a Hearing Officer Following and Investigation

-After completing the full investigation, the Hearing Officer may take the following actions:
+After completing the full investigation, and determining the outcome, the Hearing Officer may take the following actions: